umeshmds86/pardotdemo/README.md

  4. Rename the original list
  5. Ensure the system allows the creation of another list with the original name now that the original list is renamed
  6. Create a new prospect (Prospect > Prospect List)
- 7. Add your new prospect to the newly created list
+ 7. Add new prospect to the newly created list
  8. Ensure the new prospect is successfully added to the list upon save
  9. Send a text only email to the list (Marketing > Emails)
 10. Log out